amitsingh-007/bypass-links/readme.md

 - **Manipulate browser history**.

-- Set **custom redirections** for your websites in the Firebase Realtime Database.
+- Set **custom shortcuts/alias** for your urls for faster access.

-- A **fully customised shortcuts panel** to add/edit/delete/drag-n-drop custom redirection rules stored in **Firebase**.
+- A **fully customised shortcuts panel** with add/edit/delete/drag-n-drop custom shortcut rules functionality.

 - A **bookmarks panel** with **quick bookmark** feature.